Help Change Family Law. Support Children's Rights to Family. *Paragraph 4

-Although they are greatly affected, and often left scarred in later years, children's views are not taken into account when family contact ends.
+Although they are greatly affected, and often left emotionally scarred in later years, children's views are not taken into account when family contact ends.
 Children may be denied contact with one of their parents, grandparents or wider family.

 The 'no contact' action taken by these parent/s causes immense pain and suffering, resulting in suicide, or a living grief that cannot pass with the finality and closure of death.
-Many people are affected by this no contact action, yet only the wishes of the parent/s are considered.
-The rights of the child/ren, who are being alienated from their families, is denied.
+Many people are affected by no contact action, yet only the wishes of the parent/s are considered.
+The rights of the child/ren, alienated from their families, is denied.
 This is not an act of love on the part of the parent/s.
 Parental Alienation is widely recognised as emotional abuse.
 Child abuse.
 These children are simply weapons, used to cause harm to others.
-No loving parent/s would treat their child/ren in this way.

 All family members are important, and their value should be recognised and acknowledged.
-Children should have automatic contact if that is what they want.
 A child centred approach, where a child has engaged in safe and regular contact (ie enjoyed a relationship), should be utilised.
 It is damaging & harmful to children to deny this, and ultimately results in the child's rights not being exercised.
-We are not adversaries of the Family Court, we know and love our children.
-We too see our children's best interests as paramount.
-The law needs changing to reflect this.
-Help us to give our children a voice.

 *This petition is for a change in family law, to include a provision such as in France, which states that 'the child has the right to personal relationships with his ascendants (grandparents and great grandparents) and that only very serious reasons can hinder this right'.